gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 described in {{RFC9260}}.

-In order to support SCTP Restart, the SCTP Endpoints shall allocate and maintain dedicated DTLS Key context, those Keys will be identified in the DTLS chunk with the R (restart) bit set (see {{DTLS-chunk}}).
-Both SCTP Endpoints shall ensure that Restart DTLS key context is preserved for supporting the SCTP Restart use case.
+In order to support SCTP Restart, the SCTP Endpoints shall allocate and maintain dedicated DTLS Key contexts, SCTP packets protected by these contexts will be identified in the DTLS chunk with the R (restart) bit set (see {{DTLS-chunk}}).
+Both SCTP Endpoints shall ensure that Restart DTLS key contexts is preserved for supporting the SCTP Restart use case.

-In order to be available for SCTP Restart purposes, DTLS Chunk uses a dedicated Key that must be kept in a well-known state so that both SCTP Endpoints are aware of the DTLS sequence numbers and replay window.
-An SCTP Endpoint SHALL NEVER use the SCTP Restart DTLS Key for any other use case than SCTP Restart.
+In order for the protected SCTP endpoint to be available for SCTP Restart purposes, the DTLS chunk needs acess to a DTLS Key context for this SCTP association that needs to be kept in a well-known state so that both SCTP Endpoints are aware of the DTLS sequence numbers and replay window, i.e. initialized but never used.
+An SCTP Endpoint SHALL NEVER use the SCTP Restart DTLS Key for any other use case than SCTP association restart.

-The DTLS Restart Key, the related epoch materials, the information related to the sequence numbers and replay window SHALL be stored in a safe way that survives the events that are causing SCTP Restart procedure to be used, for instance a crash of the SCTP stack.
+An SCTP endpoint that want to enable itself initiating a SCTP restart needs to store the Key and related DTLS epoch, indexed so that when performing a restart with the peer node it had an protected SCTP association with can identify the right restart Key and DTLS epoch and initialize the restart DTLS Key Context.
+The key and epoch needs to be stores safely so that they survive the events that are causing SCTP Restart procedure to be used, for instance a crash of the SCTP stack.

-The SCTP Restart handshakes INIT, INIT-ACK, COOCKIE-ECHO, COOKIE-ACK exactly as in legacy SCTP Restart case even though those Chunks SHALL be sent as DTLS chunk protected using the keying material for the SCTP Restart case.
+The SCTP Restart handshakes INIT, INIT-ACK, COOCKIE-ECHO, COOKIE-ACK exactly as in legacy SCTP Restart case even though those Chunks SHALL be sent as DTLS chunk protected using the restart DTLS key context.

 A DTLS Chunk using the restart DTLS key context is identified by having the Restart Indicator bit set in